andreacfromtheapp/elm-query/Messages/install.md

 Query [Elm Search](https://klaftertief.github.io/elm-search/) to search by function name or by approximate type signature.

-Query [Elm Packages](https://package.elm-lang.org/) to search the official modules documentation.
+Query [Elm Packages](https://package.elm-lang.org/) to search the official packages webiste for a keyword.

 ## GitHub ##